emailhippo/email-verify-api-docs/docs/features.rst

 Features
 ========

-Confidence In Data Security
+Confidence in data security
 ---------------------------
 With ISO27001:2013 certification, robust technology and clearly defined policies and procedures, you can trust `Email Hippo`_ with your data.

 See :doc:`data-privacy` for more information.

-> 99.9% Service Availability
+> 99.9% Service availability
 ----------------------------

 Fully load balanced and automatic fail-over systems dispersed across